-Cash Management Operational Notice and UK Treasury Bills Information Memorandum - December 2018
+Cash Management Operational Notice and UK Treasury Bills Information Memorandum - 5 January 2021

 This combined Operational Notice and Information Memorandum sets out the arrangements for Exchequer cash management operations undertaken by the UK Debt Management Office (DMO).
 It outlines the typical cash management operations currently undertaken, although these may vary from time to time.
-The Information Memorandum sets out the main features of Treasury bills as a financial instrument, how they are issued, settled and traded and through whom.
-This Operational Notice and Information Memorandum replaces the previous version, issued on 1 September 2017, and will come into effect from 1 December 2018.
+The combined Operational Notice and Information Memorandum sets out the main features of Treasury bills as a financial instrument, how they are issued, settled and traded and through whom.
+This combined Operational Notice and Information Memorandum replaces the previous version, issued on 30 November 2018, and comes into effect on 5 January 2021.

-Firms or institutions wishing to instigate or maintain a dealing relationship with the DMO are requested to familiarise themselves with the content of this Operational Notice and Information Memorandum, and to sign agreements that they accept the terms of the relevant section(s).
-These should be read in conjunction with the most recent version of the DMO's "Privacy Notice" which is available on the DMO website at: www.dmo.gov.uk.
+Firms or institutions wishing to instigate or maintain a dealing relationship with the DMO are requested to familiarise themselves with the content of this combined Operational Notice and Information Memorandum, and to sign agreements that they accept the terms of the relevant section(s).
+These should be read in conjunction with the most recent version of the DMO's "Privacy Notice" which is available on the DMO website at: www.dmo.gov.uk.1

-The DMO may change this Operational Notice and Information Memorandum from time to time and the acceptance of this Operational Notice and Information Memorandum will be deemed also to be acceptance of any future changes, unless the DMO is informed otherwise.
+The DMO may change this combined Operational Notice and Information Memorandum from time to time and the acceptance of this combined Operational Notice and Information Memorandum will be deemed also to be acceptance of any future changes, unless the DMO is informed otherwise.